Data Matching Techniques: A Technical Breakdown for Data Engineers

 The advantages are speed, transparency, and precision.
 Deterministic rules execute in microseconds per comparison, produce no false positives (when rules are well-designed), and create an audit trail that is trivially explainable.
 A compliance officer can understand "these records matched because SSN and last name were identical" without statistical training.

 The limitation is recall.
 Deterministic matching only finds records that satisfy the exact rule conditions.
-A regional bank processing 4 million customer records found that deterministic matching on SSN and email resolved only 62% of true duplicates because 38% of records lacked one or both identifiers.
-For the remaining 38%, deterministic matching produced no result at all.
-It could not declare them matches, and it could not declare them non-matches; it simply had no basis for comparison.
+A regional bank processing 4 million customer records found that deterministic matching on SSN and email resolved only 62 percent of true duplicates, because 38 percent of records lacked one or both identifiers.
+For those records, deterministic matching produced no result at all: it could not declare them matches and could not declare them non-matches, because it had no basis for comparison.
+The duplicates that probabilistic and fuzzy passes do identify are then merged or eliminated through the survivorship rules that data deduplication governs.

 What Is Probabilistic Matching?